 [Disclaimer: Some of the content below contains profanity.]

+SoundCloud is a music platform that allows anyone to upload their music and share it with others.
+It’s a great platform to discover new artists and you can record music with your computer and upload it for all to hear.
+It’s also good for listening to well established artists too.
 BTS is, without a doubt, a very talented group.
 The majority, if not all, of the members have a hand in the writing of their songs, and some of them have even ventured into producing music.
 But before these seven talented guys became a huge success, they were writing and recording demos.
 Luckily for us, some of those have made it onto their SoundCloud.
 With a total of 21 tracks on the site, BTS gives fans a little bit of everything.
 Singing, rapping, singing and rapping, great beats, and catchy tunes.
 The following highlights a few tracks from BTS’ SoundCloud that you should listen to.
+If you’ve got a SoundCloud of your own that you’d like to improve awareness of, you can use a service such as upyourplays to do this and bring some more ears to your music.

 Beautiful displays the rapping and singing skills that BTS as a group holds.
 The sound and music is light and enticing.
 The boys’ younger, more raw vocals truly showcase the base for their talent.
 The rapping isn’t too harsh, which parallels the soft vocals throughout the song.